Why berries?

 Growing tips

 When planting strawberries, check they have healthy roots; if roots seem minimal or come away in your hands, look for creamy grubs with little brown heads.
-These are vine weevil, a common garden pest that love strawberry plants, the grubs will eat away at the roots, and the adult weevil leaves little notches in your leaves.
+These are most likely vine weevil, a common garden pest that loves strawberry plants.
+The grubs will eat away at the roots, and the adult weevil leaves little notches in your leaves.
 Squidge the grubs between your fingers or leave them out for the birds.

-Can you collect rainwater near your growing space or grow your peas near the kitchen sink- vegetables can cope with dirty dishwater.
-Water carefully directly onto the soil at the base of the plant to prevent fungal issues, which can give you mouldy strawberries.
+Water plants carefully directly onto the soil at the base of the plant to prevent fungal issues, which can give you mouldy strawberries.

 Strawberries grown in containers will need a weekly liquid feed once they start flowering to give the plants enough nutrients to keep flowering and fruiting.